andypayne/mldc/README.md

 So log loss is used, and focus is on minimizing loss, vs maximizing accuracy.
 It factors in the probability or confidence that a classification is correct.
 It's better to be less confident than confident and wrong, because confident (high p) classifications are penalized.

+## Train/Test Splitting

+The standard train-test split won't work well in some situations, for example when in a classification problem the data set has at least one class with a small number of instances.
+The split might result in all of the instances being in the test data, and the model won't be able to determine classes it's never seen.

+So _StratifiedShuffleSplit_ can be used.
+However, it only works with a single target variable.